kolinfluence/kangalru/lrux/bytes/README.md

 *otter has 1 byte alloc / op, in these supposingly zero alloc benchmark cache

-## NOTE : AccelruX capacity is set in terms of MEMORY SIZE LIMIT and not NUMBER OF ITEMS LIMIT.
+## NOTE : Capacity is set in terms of MEMORY SIZE LIMIT and not NUMBER OF ITEMS LIMIT.
 ## The benchmarks to test all case scenario is too wide and varied.
 Please do your own benchmark on it.
 There are sharded modes, non-sharded modes etc with different settings designed for different use case.
 Do your own research and do post comments / suggestions on issue tracker.
 We respect the purpose of different caches designed for use in different scenarios.

-## Accelru and AccelruX are designed for high performance with zero allocation, limited only by memory size instead of item capacity limit.
+## Designed for high performance with zero allocation, limited only by memory size instead of item capacity limit.

 ## Usage